jgrana2/prompt_manager_html/README.md

 - Loading indicators during API calls
 - Error feedback for failed operations

-## Security Note
+## Security Notes
-Never commit your API key to version control.
-Always use a separate configuration file or environment variables to manage sensitive credentials.
+- Your API key is stored in localStorage
+- Never share your API key
+- Regular clearing of browser data will remove stored prompts and settings
+- Use export feature to backup before clearing browser data

 ## Browser Support
 The application is compatible with modern web browsers including: